5. Property Surveys in France

 The costs of this survey are normally shared between the seller and the buyer.

-Even if the boundaries of the property are clearly shown, the plan cadastral offers no guarantee on the size or boundaries of the land.
+Even if the boundaries of the property are clearly shown, the plan cadastral offers no guarantee on the surface area or boundaries of the land.

 The land area shown on the land registry plan is approximative only, carried out historically for taxation purposes, not for the sale and purchase of property.